The Adventures of Pinocchio: International popularity

 The Adventures of Pinocchio is the world's third most translated book (240–260 languages), and was the first work of Italian children's literature to achieve international fame.
 The book has had great impact on world culture, and it was met with enthusiastic reviews worldwide.
 The title character is a cultural icon and one of the most reimagined characters in children's literature.
 The popularity of the story was bolstered by the powerful philosopher-critic Benedetto Croce, who greatly admired the tale and reputed it as one of the greatest works of Italian literature.

-Carlo Collodi, who died in 1890, was respected during his lifetime as a talented writer and social commentator, and his fame continued to grow when Pinocchio was first translated into English by Mary Alice Murray in 1892, whose translation was added to the widely read Everyman's Library in 1911.
+Carlo Collodi, who died in 1890, was respected during his lifetime as a talented writer and social commentator.
+His fame continued to grow when Pinocchio was first translated into English by Mary Alice Murray in 1892 as The Story of a Puppet: or The Adventures of Pinocchio, published in London by T. Fisher Unwin with Mazzanti’s original illustrations; this translation was later included in the widely read Everyman’s Library in 1911.
+The first appearance of the book in the United States was in 1898, under the title Pinocchio’s Adventures in Wonderland.
+It was a pirated edition published in Boston by Jordan Marsh, using Murray’s English translation and Mazzanti’s illustrations, and also including four new colour plates by René Quentin.
+The first official US edition was published in 1904 in New York by Ginn and Co. as Pinocchio: The Adventures of a Marionette, translated and illustrated by Americans: Walter S. Cramp and Charles Copeland.
+From that time, the story was one of the most famous children's books in the United States and an important step for many illustrators.
 Other well regarded English translations include the 1926 translation by Carol Della Chiesa, and the 1986 bilingual edition by Nicolas J. Perella.
-The first appearance of the book in the United States was in 1898, with publication of the first US edition in 1901, translated and illustrated by Walter S. Cramp and Charles Copeland.
-From that time, the story was one of the most famous children's books in the United States and an important step for many illustrators.

 Together with those from the United Kingdom, the American editions contributed to the popularity of Pinocchio in countries more culturally distant from Italy, such as Iceland and Asian countries.
 In 1905, Otto Julius Bierbaum published a new version of the book in Germany, entitled Zapfelkerns Abenteuer (lit.
 The Adventures of Pine Nut), and the first French edition was published in 1902.
 Between 1911 and 1945, translations were made into all European languages and several languages of Asia, Africa and Oceania.
 In 1936, Soviet writer Aleksey Nikolayevich Tolstoy published a reworked version of Pinocchio titled The Golden Key, or the Adventures of Buratino (originally a character in the commedia dell'arte), which became one of the most popular characters of Russian children's literature.